Uncover Your Vocation

 About the Program

-ACU Online’s Bachelor of Science in Child and Family Services focuses on learning about optimal human development and relationships from infancy through adulthood, with the purpose of addressing the evolving definition of family.
-Through this degree, you will be trained to strengthen the lives of children, adults, and families by promoting emotional well-being and formulate, evaluate and implement life education plans based on research and theory.
+ACU’s online Bachelor of Science in Child and Family Services focuses on learning about optimal human development and relationships from infancy through adulthood, with the purpose of addressing the evolving definition of family.
+Through this degree, you will train to strengthen the lives of children, adults and families by promoting emotional well-being and formulate, evaluate and implement life education plans based on research and theory.

 All the Details on Your Degree

 A Christian perspective shapes a degree program designed to help you pursue a career assisting families and children in multiple contexts — from healthcare to therapeutic and social services fields.
 Glean insights from current research and theory to reinforce bonds within the family unit to not only help all individuals overcome obstacles but to have them go forth and benefit their communities.
 Along with fully online coursework, you’ll complete a required number of practicum hours and can specialize your degree with a choice of concentrations.

 University Requirements: 56 hours (including 9-15 hours in Bible)

 Major: 64 hours (up to 19 hours in electives)